near/docs/docs/1.concepts/1.basics/account.md

 ### Top-level Accounts {#top-level-accounts}

-Top-level account names (TLAs) are very valuable as they provide root of trust and discoverability for companies, applications and users.
-To allow for fair access to them, the top-level account names that are shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters (32 at time of writing) will be auctioned off.
+Top-level account names (TLAs) are very valuable as they provide a root of trust and discoverability for companies, applications, and users.
+Therefore, to allow for fair access, top-level account names shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters (32 at the time of writing) will be auctioned off.

-Specifically, only `REGISTRAR_ACCOUNT_ID` account can create new top-level accounts that are shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters. `REGISTRAR_ACCOUNT_ID` implements a standard `Account Naming` interface which allow it to create new accounts.
+Specifically, only the`REGISTRAR_ACCOUNT_ID` account can create new top-level accounts that are shorter than `MIN_ALLOWED_TOP_LEVEL_ACCOUNT_LENGTH` characters. `REGISTRAR_ACCOUNT_ID` implements a standard `Account Naming` interface which allows it to create new accounts.

 We are not going to deploy the `registrar` auction at launch.
-Instead we will allow it to be deployed by the NEAR Foundation at some point in the future.
+Instead, we will allow it to be deployed by the NEAR Foundation in the future.

 Currently all `mainnet` accounts use a `near` top-level account name (ex `example.near`) and all `testnet` accounts use a `testnet` top-level account (ex. `example.testnet`).